 THE YEARS JUST ROLL BY LIKE AN OLD _____ TRAIN

 After he kind of sang this chorus…Ken’s mind started going wild. (the blanks he just sang as ‘dada-da-da-da’).
 The chorus Ken finally came up with was a little from the original song and the rest of his suggestions.

 YEARS KEEP ROLLING BY LIKE THE SOUND OF THAT OLE TRAIN

 DAYS OF UNLOCKED DOORS I WILL NEVER SEE AGAIN

 LOOKING AT THOSE TRACKS WELL IT ALWAYS TAKES ME BACK

 YEAH LIFE DOESN’T STOP THERE ANYMORE

-I have yet to send a somewhat finished version back to Steve Leslie yet, but when I do, I will offer him a co-write on this song…and hopes that he will say yes.
+Ken has yet to send a somewhat finished version back to Steve Leslie, but when he does, he will offer him a co-write on this song…and hopes that Steve will say yes.